microsoft/Mastering-the-Marketplace/docs/ama/labs/lab-3-purchasing-ama/README.md

 #### Mac and Linux users

-1. Select **SSH** from the dropdown.
+1. Click **More ways to connect**, then select **Native SSH** from the dropdown.
-2. Follow the instruction on the page, under **Connect via SSH with client**.
+2. Follow the instruction on the page, under **Connect via SSH with client** to enable SSH on the Windows VM.
 3. Use the **username and password** you entered while purchasing the Managed Application to log in to the virtual machine.
     > Note you are currently in the role of a customer, and you have remoted into a virtual machine inside the **Managed Resource Group**.
-6. Disconnect from the virtual machine.
+4. Disconnect from the virtual machine.

 ## Conclusion